-The random formulas and the instances of $\mathcal{G}\text{-PHP}$ in Theorems 1.1 and 1.2 are k-CNFs with O(n) variables, so in both cases our lower bound matches the quadratic upper bound on total space, up to a constant factor.
-The bit pigeonhole principle BPHP_n is a $(\log n)\text{-CNF}$ with $(n+1)\log n$ variables, so our lower bound is only $\Omega(m^2/(\log m)^2)$ in terms of the number m of variables (but the proof is much simpler than for the other two principles).
+The random formulas and the instances of $\mathcal{G}$ -PHP in Theorems 1.1 and 1.2 are k-CNFs with O(n) variables, so in both cases our lower bound matches the quadratic upper bound on total space, up to a constant factor.
+The bit pigeonhole principle BPHPn is a $(\log n)$ -CNF with $(n + 1) \log n$ variables, so our lower bound is only $\Omega(m^2/(\log m)^2)$ in terms of the number m of variables (but the proof is much simpler than for the other two principles).

-B. Outline of paper
+1.2.
+Outline of paper.
 The next section contains a general theorem (Theorem 2.4) from which our results follow.
-We define the notion of an r-free family of assignments, and show that if a CNF has such a family then every resolution refutation of it has a configuration containing r/2 clauses each of width at least r/2.
+We define the notion of an r-free family of assignments and show that if a CNF has such a family, then every resolution refutation of it has a configuration containing r/2 clauses each of width at least r/2.

-In Section III we give two applications to illustrate the use of Theorem 2.4.
-One is the total space lower bound for BPHP_n (Theorem 3.1).
-The other is the observation that from any constant-width CNF F requiring width w to refute, we can construct a constant-width CNF $F[\oplus]$, the "xorification of F", which requires $\Omega(w^2)$ total space to refute (Theorem 3.2).
+In section 3 we give two applications to illustrate the use of Theorem 2.4.
+One is the total space lower bound for BPHPn (Theorem 1.3).
+The other is the observation that from any constant-width CNF $\varphi$ requiring width w to refute, we can construct a constant-width CNF $\varphi[\oplus]$ , the "xorification of $\varphi$ ," which requires $\Omega(w^2)$ total space to refute (Theorem 3.1).
 In particular, this gives us a lower bound for certain Tseitin formulas.

-Section IV is the only really technical part of the paper.
-We develop the tools we will need to construct r-free families of assignments for random k-CNFs and \mathcal{G} -PHP, namely certain families of substructures of bipartite graphs which we call r-covering families.
-We show that in a random bipartite graph such a family exists with high probability.
+Section 4 is the only really technical part of the paper.
+We develop the tools we will need to construct r-free families of assignments for random k-CNFs and $\mathcal{G}$ -PHP, namely, certain families of substructures of bipartite graphs which we call r-covering families.
+We show that in a random bipartite graph such a family exists with high probability, that is, with probability 1 - o(1).

-In Section V and VI we use this to prove our total space lower bounds respectively for random k-CNFs and \mathcal{G} -PHP.
+In sections 5 and 6 we use this to prove our total space lower bounds respectively for random k-CNFs and $\mathcal{G}$ -PHP.

-In Section VII we discuss semantic resolution [4].
+In section 7 we discuss semantic resolution [1].
 We show that resolution can require much more total space than semantic resolution.
-We prove that if a CNF has an r-free family then it requires large total space in a weak version of semantic resolution, in which we can derive a new clause if it is implied by some set of d clauses in memory, where d is fixed (Theorem 7.1).
-We prove that every r-semiwide CNF requires large semantic total space (Theorem 7.3).
+We prove that if a CNF has an r-free family, then it requires large total space in a weak version of semantic resolution, in which we can derive a new clause if it is implied by some set of d clauses in memory, where d is fixed (Theorem 7.1).
+We prove that every r-semiwide CNF requires large semantic total space (Theorem 7.3-see Definition 7.2 for the definition of r-semiwide formulas).

-The most important parts of the paper are the definitions and main theorem in Section II and the application of this to give lower bounds for random k-CNFs in Section V, building on technical results about bipartite expanders in Section IV.
-The result about BPHP $n$ in Theorem 3.1 (which is already a big improvement over previously known lower bounds) provides an example of a total space lower bound that can be read without needing all the technicalities required for random k-CNFs.
+The most important parts of the paper are the definitions and main theorem in section 2 and the application of this to give lower bounds for random k-CNFs in section 5, building on technical results about bipartite expanders in section 4.
+The result about BPHPn in Theorem 1.3 (which is already a big improvement over previously known lower bounds) provides an example of a total space lower bound that can be read without needing all the technicalities required for random k-CNFs.